droe/sslsplit/README.md

 and FreeBSD.

-SSL/TLS features and compatibility greatly depend on the version of OpenSSL linked against; for optimal results, use a recent release.
+SSL/TLS features and compatibility greatly depend on the version of OpenSSL linked against; for optimal results, use a recent release of OpenSSL proper.
+OpenSSL forks like LibreSSL and BoringSSL may or may not work.

 ## Installation